electrickid621/FindMyFlipper/README.md

 ```
 ### 7. Generate Keys for AirTags

-Run the ```generate_keys.py``` script to generate the keys needed for AirTags, which will be saved in a new folder called 'keys'.
+In the Command Prompt window run the ```generate_keys.py``` script to generate the keys needed for AirTags, which will be saved in a new folder called 'keys'.

 ### 8. Transfer the Generated Keys to Flipper Zero